saintsal/powerplays-blog/src/pages/standard-microgrid/index.md

 So far this looks like, well, a fairly standard solar microgrid.
 But SMG thinks more like a product company than a utility or an NGO.
 They're looking to set a new standard.

 SMG provides *high-amperage* power to areas that either have no power, or low-wattage solar systems that only provide LED lighting or phone charging.
-The story usually goes: *With an LED light, this family can use evening hours.
-The children can do their homework now.* but the reality is that people use kerosene lanterns affordable already.
 High-amperage power enables new uses that create economic power: fridges, power tools, sewing machines.

 Usually, high-amperage power is too expensive an undertaking and not cost-effective for these communities.
 SMG has shown it's possible because they rethought a few core assumptions: